jaustinford/elise/files/docs/conventions.md

     fi
     ```

-- string arguments passed into functions are not single-quoted unless they contain spaces, special characters, and double-quoted if they contain variables or interpolated commands
+- **string arguments** - string arguments passed into functions are not single-quoted unless they contain spaces, special characters, and double-quoted if they contain variables or interpolated commands
     ```
     function_in_some_file arg1 'this is arg 2' "$arg3" "$(arg4)"
     ```

-- variables that are defined as constants must be capitalized and called with braces
+- **quoting constants** - variables that are defined as constants must be capitalized and called with braces
     ```
     ROOT_LEVEL_CONSTANT='something'
     echo "${ROOT_LEVEL_CONSTANT}"
     ```

-- variables that are not defined as constants are lower-cased and called without braces, this includes all positional variables
+- **quoting non constants** - variables that are not defined as constants are lower-cased and called without braces, this includes all positional variables
     ```
     var='something'
     echo "$var"